 The question is not if we can do with or without packaging, but what and how much packaging has to be used.
 ISTA testing can be used to validate the sustainability balance formula.

 Why is sustainable packaging testing important?

-- In 2009 the US Department of Agriculture estimated the world food industry size to be $US 4.2 trillions.
+- In 2009 the US Department of Agriculture estimated the world food industry size to be $US 4.2 trillion.
 The same year a study from the International Waste Management Institute established that only 43 % of food calories produced on the planet are consumed

 How can I find out more about sustainable packaging testing?